lucialand/lucia-docs/docs/essentials/components.md

 ## Manual Initialization

 By default, Lucia runs a search of all elements with the `l-state` directive and automatically initializes them.
-If you need to access [Lucia's state](/docs/essentials/accessingLuciaState), use the `createApp` and `mount` methods.
+If you need to access [Lucia's state](/docs/essentials/accessingLuciaState), use the `component` and `mount` methods.
 Declaring a Lucia scope in JavaScript automatically initializes it, so if you want initialize at a later time, prepare the view object beforehand.

 ```html
 <div id="HelloWorld">